 At the time of the Terror model guillotines were a popular source of (somewhat nervous) amusement.
 Curtius made quarter-sized guillotines to adorn his waxworks.
 Miniature guillotines were sold for cutting bread and some salon hostesses even furnished tiny dolls, which looked like the enemy of the day, filled with "blood" (perfume) to fly out after decapitation.
-In Arras, according to Helen Maria Williams, children were taught to amuse themselves by making models of the guillotine, with which they destroyed flies, and even animals.
+In Arras, according to one English eyewitness, children were taught to amuse themselves by making models of the guillotine, with which they destroyed flies, and even animals.

 |Toy guillotine c.1794|

 The above illustration comes from a 1928 book on "children's toys of bygone days"; the author insists that this was a plaything rather than a model for grown-ups: